UltraEngine/Documentation/CPP/CreateCamera.md

 You can control which entities are visible to a camera with the [Entity::SetRenderLayer](Entity_SetRenderLayer.md) method.

 There are no 2D objects or drawing commands in Ultra Engine.
-Instead, all rendering is done through a uniform pipeline and a camera can be created with the orhtographic projection mode to display objects in 2D space.
+Instead, all rendering is done through a uniform pipeline and the camera projection mode is used to control whether objects appear in 3D or 2D space.
 If you want to render 2D objects on top of a 3D scene, as you would for a head-up display in a game, you can create an extra camera to render in 2D in top of the perspective camera.

 If orthographic projection is used, the new camera will have a depth range of (-1,1).
 With the default zoom (1.0) one pixel onscreen will be equal to one meter in space.